reside-ic/packit-infra/README.md

 1. SSH onto the server.
 1. Run `grant-role <instance> <username> ADMIN` where `<instance>` is the name of the instance and `<username>` is your GitHub username.
+1. Log out and back in for the changes to take effect.

 Afterwards permissions may be managed through the web UI.